-Every school that offers AP classes often has a guidance counsellor who is usually a staff member.
+Every school that offers AP classes often has a guidance counselor who is usually a staff member.
 If you don’t have an idea as to who this person might be, you must check with your AP teacher.
-It is the duty and the job of the guidance counsellor to handle your AP test registration as well as coordinate with the College Board.
+It is the duty and the job of the guidance counselor to handle your AP test registration as well as coordinate with the College Board.

 What If You’re Home-schooled or Your School Doesn’t Have AP Classes?

-In order to do this, you’ll have to contact the AP program in this situation.
+To do this, you’ll have to contact the AP program in this situation.
 You will have to make sure to contact AP Services no later than March 1st of the year you want to appear for the test.
-In return you will get the names of resident, participating AP schools who are keen on testing students form outside their locality, along with the phone number of the AP coordinator at that school.
+In return, you will get the names of residents, participating AP schools who are keen on testing students from outside their locality, along with the phone number of the AP coordinator at that school.

 Below mentioned is the contact information for AP Services.
-You will have to contact them to get all information of any local school that will let you give you the AP exams:
+You will have to contact them to get all information about any local school that will let you give you the AP exams:

 International callers: 212-632-1780

-Before making the call, you must prepare a list of the AP Exams you intent in taking.
+Before making the call, you must prepare a list of the AP Exams you intend in taking.
 This will help you and the College Board in finding you a school easily.

 Keep the following points in mind when you call the Coordinators to arrange for your testing:

 - That you acquired their contact information from the College Board.